CEA-MetroCarac/PySSPFM/doc/README.md

 <p align="justify" width="100%">
 For cartographies, it is possible to establish a mask in order to: <br>
-&#8226 Mitigate the influence of problematic or defective pixels in the measurement.<br>
+&#8226 Mitigate the influence of problematic or defective pixels in the map.<br>
 &#8226 Isolate specific ferroelectric phases or areas on the sample's surface.
 </p>